 The SHINE department will expand the existing counseling site network to include sites outside of the aging network.
+Progress: In 2022, SHINE filled the vacant role of SHINE Outreach Coordinator, who plans to find community locations as potential sites for 2023.

 The SHINE department will expand counseling methods to include virtual platform applications where social distancing and rural client travel may be required.